hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 # I'll be displayed with the verbose verbosity level
 ```

-As you will see in your terminal, output will be decorated and verbose by default.
-But if you run:
+As you will see in your terminal, output will be decorated and verbose by
+default.
+However if you run:

 ```sh
 $ bin/console output:verbosity > output